rjmags1/slack-clone/docs/design.md

 <h3><a id="identity-service" href="#identity-service">Identity Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>

 The Identity Service is implemented with <a href="https://docs.duendesoftware.com/identityserver/v6/">Duende IdentityServer</a>, an auth framework supporting the <a href="https://infosec.mozilla.org/guidelines/iam/openid_connect.html">OpenID Connect</a> and <a href="https://datatracker.ietf.org/doc/html/rfc6749">OAuth2.0</a> protocols that integrates with ASP.NET Core.
 This auth pattern is useful because it allows for secure consolidation of sensitive user information as well as deduplication of auth logic across various services in an application.
+There are several useful packages provided by Duende that allow for smooth integration with EF Core and ASP.NET Identity which I plan on making use of.
+ASP.NET Identity is the baked in auth support library for ASP.NET Core, and it provides an API supporting typical user login.
+It comes with a number of EF models that can be scaffolded into an application.

 The functionality of IdentityServer and the protocols it implements can be described simplistically in terms of the core concepts of clients, scopes and claims.
 Clients represent pieces of software that interact with the IdentityServer, i.e. the WebClient Service.
 Claims are individual pieces of key-value pair information about clients and end-users, and scopes are named groups of claims (i.e., "scope of access to information").
 Specific clients are registered with the IdentityServer, and specific scopes are registered to each registered client.
 Clients are granted access to registered scopes upon request via one of several grant mechanisms.
 The claims associated with such scopes are emitted in access tokens and identity tokens which upon expiration may be refreshed with a refresh token.

 ##### Clients and Scopes